hexandcube/hexandcube.eu.org/content/files/dark-scrollbars-for-youtube.md

 ---
 title: Dark Scrollbars for YouTube [Deprecated]
-description: Firefox add-on changes the theme of the scrollbar on YouTube from light to dark.
+description: Firefox add-on changes the theme of the scrollbar on YouTube from Light to Dark.
 fileName: dark_scrollbar_for_youtube.xpi
 fileType: Firefox Addon
 fileExtension: xpi